Isle of Wight Guru

 A successful rockpooling day out at Bembridge (the crab is bigger than it looks, honest)

-9. Steyne Road Playground
+10. Steyne Road Playground

 We've toured many of the Isle of Wight's playgrounds, offering them the same level of scrutiny usually given by hotel inspectors and restaurant critics.
-Swings are checked for squeakiness, roundabouts are given a rating for resistance and zip lines are thoroughly tested, even if there's a queue of children behind me.
+Swings are checked for squeakiness, roundabouts are given a rating for resistance and zip lines are thoroughly tested, even if there's a queue of children behind us.

 I've concluded that the best playground in the Bembridge, St Helens and Seaview area is the one on Steyne Road in Bembridge.
 It's not usually very busy, it's a good size and it has quite modern equipment.
 There's also an outdoor gym and a playing field for running around.
-When we visited, it was free to park which is the icing on the cake.
+When we visited, it was free to park, which is the icing on the cake.
 If you're looking for the playground, the nearest postcode is PO35 5SL.

 Bembridge Steynes Road playground